kevinchristen/recipes/PrimeRib.md

 ## Ingredients

 * 6 tablespoons heavy cream
-* 6 tablespoons buttermilk, preferably full-fat
+* 6 tablespoons buttermilk or kefir, preferably full-fat
 * 1/4 teaspoon kosher salt, or more as needed
-* 3/4 teaspoon prepared horseradish (white), or more as needed
+* 3/4 teaspoon prepared horseradish (white), or more as needed (I usually at least double this amount)
 * 3/4 teaspoon finely chopped fresh tarragon
 * 1/8 teaspoon ground cayenne pepper